 Add 1 Tbsp butter to a large skillet and heat over medium.
 When the butter is melted and foaming, add the meatballs.
 Cook the meatballs, turning occasionally until they are well browned.
 The meatballs do not need to be cooked through at this point.

 Remove the browned meatballs from the skillet and add 4 Tbsp all-purpose flour and the remaining 3 Tbsp butter to the skillet.

 Continue to cook the butter and flour over medium heat for about 2 minutes, whisking constantly.

-Add Worcestershire sauce, nutmeg, pepper, and heavy cream to the gravy, and stir to combine.
+Add 1 tsp Worcestershire sauce, ⅛ tsp nutmeg, ¼ tsp pepper, and ⅓ cup heavy cream to the gravy, and stir to combine.
 Taste the gravy and adjust the salt or other seasonings to your liking.

 Add the meatballs back to the skillet and stir to coat in the gravy.

 Let the meatballs simmer in the sauce until cooked through (about 5 minutes).

 Serve the meatballs and gravy over a bed of mashed potatoes or egg noodles.
 Top with chopped parsley and more pepper if desired.

 I’ve made this twice and it’s so good!!
 This last time I only had beef and the recipe worked just fine.
 The whole family loved it.

 I made this for my family last night and it was a huge hit!
 My husband said it its officially on his Top 5 list for dinners.
 I’m planning on making a double batch next time so I can have some meatballs in the freezer.